BarbaraCortes/sddsR-/README.md

 # sddsR$
-A Software Engineering Project developed by students from ICMC (USP - São Carlos) The project consists in a website developed to help people who arrive at São Carlos on how to manage their money.
+A Software Engineering Project developed by a group of students from ICMC (USP - São Carlos) The project consists in a website developed to help people who arrive at São Carlos on how to manage their money.